freistil/chef-cookbook/README.md

 TODO: (optional) If this is a public cookbook, detail the process for contributing.
 If this is a private cookbook, remove this section.

 e.g.
-1. Fork the repository on Github
+1. Fork the repository on Bitbucket
 2. Create a named feature branch (like `add_component_x`)
-3. Write you change
+3. Write your change
-4. Write tests for your change (if applicable)
+4. Write tests for your change
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+6. Submit a Pull Request

 License and Authors
 -------------------